-DG ISPR (Inter Services Public Relations) office located in Pindi, not far from British Era Hotel Flash man, received an unusual call on Feb 8.
+DG ISPR (Inter-Services Public Relations) office located in Pindi, not far from the British Era Hotel Flash man, received an unusual call on Feb 8.
 It was from Manzoor Pashteen’s supporters, then doing a protest in Islamabad, requesting a meeting with DG.
 A surprised ISPR team – that had heard little of this “Pashteen” questioned: why Pashteen wants to meet DG ISPR?

 How can ISPR help him?
 PTM supporters – many of whom had previously met ISPR as part of FATA Youth Jirga- requested that he wants to come and discuss his demands in person and this may lead to the end of their ongoing protest in Islamabad – centered around the arrest of SSP Rao Anwar of Karachi who allegedly killed Naqeeb ullah Mehsud.

 Consequently, Pashsten and Mohsin Dawar, along with a total of 15 PTM workers or supporters (including many from SWA, verified through their CNIC cards) met DG ISPR.
 In a meeting that lasted more than 4 hours, they complained of problems in South Waziristan and presented five demands related to: Arrest of the murderer of Naqeeb Ullah Mehsud, Watan Card & harsh treatment at Check Posts, land mines, missing persons and compensations for the loss of property.